Internet censorship in Cuba: Limitations despite increased Internet access

-In recent times, censorship of the Internet has slowly relaxed.
-For example, in 2007, it became possible for members of the public to legally buy a computer.
+In 2007, it became possible for members of the public to legally buy a computer.
 Digital media is starting to play a more important role, bringing news of events in Cuba to the rest of the world.
 In spite of restrictions, Cubans connect to the Internet at embassies, Internet cafés, through friends at universities, hotels, and work.
 As telecommunication infrastructure develops, cellphone availability is increasing.
 Starting on 4 June 2013 Cubans could sign up with Etecsa, the state telecom company, for public Internet access at 118 centers across the country.
 Juventud Rebelde, an official newspaper, said new areas of the Internet would gradually become available.

 Despite increasing access the government still has a history of limiting access to the internet.
 Alan Phillip Gross, under employment with a contractor for the U.S. Agency for International Development, was arrested in Cuba on 3 December 2009 and was convicted on 12 March 2011 for covertly distributing laptops and cellular phones on the island, and released in 2014.
 The rise of digital media in Cuba has led the government to be increasingly worried about these tools; leaked U.S. diplomatic cables revealed that US diplomats believed that the Cuban government is more afraid of bloggers than of "traditional" dissidents.
 The government has increased its own presence on blogging platforms with the number of "pro-government" blogging platforms on the rise since 2009.

+The Cuban government has reportedly shut off Internet and mobile service in response to recent protests and unrest.
+For example, in July 2021, during the largest protests since 1959, Cuban officials restricted Internet access to WhatsApp, Telegram, Signal, and other communication platforms.